-- Two machines for the Web server (the customer will need to use their own web-farm load balancers) - One machine for the Router server - Two machines for the Runtime server - Two machines for the Task server (this is key if there are many publications and ETL processes) - One machine for the AI server (two if there is heavy ML processing) - One machine for the repository database - The data stack, to be analyzed, should be separate, including the In-memory database.
+- Two machines for the Web server (the customer will need to use their own web-farm load balancers)

+- One machine for the Router server

+- Three machines for the Runtime server

+- Two machines for the Task server (this is key if there are many publications and ETL processes)

+- One machine for the repository database

+• The data stack, to be analyzed, should be separate, including the In-memory database.
 Depending on data stack technology, these machines should be scaled out too.